tormaroe/FSharp.Msisdn/README.md

     val isValid : string -> bool

-Checks if s is a valid input for an Msisdn.
+Checks if string is a valid input for an Msisdn.
 Verification is done for you when you create a new Msisdn using the `create` function.